-The following sequences of words may or may not describe actual events.
+The following covert operation may or may not describe actual events.
 Places, names, timelines and other details may have been modified, omitted or added in part or as a whole if inspired by events and actions that may or may not have actually occurred and people that may or may not have existed.
 Verifiably unverifiable but with the core narrative intact.-NOTICE #637BAU

 [ OBJECTIVE ] Confirm the existence and location of a restaurant known as “Shufugi”, purported to mass produce flawless counterfeit British passports.

 0001 Hong Kong is a strange place.
 Not exactly a country but she thinks she is.
 So much rich, so much poor, so much human density.
 Jet lagged to hell, unshaven for a month and my last shower a week ago, I’m prepped for my first assignment.

 0002 Just on time.
 The subject has arrived just where they predicted.
 This guy’s rocking a thousand dollar suit with some horrendous cowboy boots that probably costs twice that.
 If he was anyone else, he’d be robbed within minutes in this part of town dressed like that.
 It’s clear he’s respected or at least feared.

 0003 His limo drives off but he remains on the street corner.
 A taxi rolls up and he gets in, but I notice he didn’t flag the cabbie or even look like he needed a ride.
 I take a false chug of my watered down bottle of vodka as I secretly take a photo then I sit back down on the bench of this long abandoned bus stop.